 Get an STD Check for the Love of All That Is Good

 It's so easy, though!
-Order a testing kit online—or, better yet, get yourself to the clinic for a full MOT—and then go forth and fuck into the night.
+Order a testing kit online – or, better still, get yourself to the clinic for a full MOT – and then: go forth and shag into the night.

-Don't Creepily Like and Favorite a Stranger's Every Post
+Don't Creepily Like and Fav a Stranger's Every Post

 Me: *posts a tweet about a song I like*

 Me: *posts a selfie*

 Me: *asks for recommendations for things to do in a new city*

 Some Fucking Guy: "never been but heard it's so nice, have a great time :)"